 Anyone who works for, or acts on behalf of, the School (including school personnel, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice and the School’s Data Protection policy, which also provides further information about how personal data about those individuals will be used.

-The School has appointed the Director of Information Systems who, in conjunction with the Headmistress, will deal with all requests and enquiries concerning the School’s uses of individuals personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
-Requests and enquiries should be sent to the Director of Information Systems at email@example.com.
+The School has appointed the Director of Digital Delivery and Innovation who, in conjunction with the Headmistress, will deal with all requests and enquiries concerning the School’s uses of individuals personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+Requests and enquiries should be sent to the Director of Digital Delivery and Innovation at email@example.com.

 The School expects that the following uses may fall within that category of its (or its community’s) “legitimate interests”: